loreanvictor/immutable-cloud/README.md

 - [ ] Figures, for better visualizing processes and concepts.
 - [ ] Pre-release versions: as of now, present document provides no guidance on how to treat [pre-release versions](https://semver.org/#spec-item-9), in particular, whether they should be considered for calculating _matching available version_ of a service, and if so, how should they be considered for calculating _latest matching available version_s.
 - [ ] Deprecation warnings: it might be useful to incorporate mechanisms for outlining potential timeline for deprecation of a version of an API, which might be useful for dev tools that can then warn maintainers of a consumer.
+- [ ] Patch version fixes: right now consumers cannot require a certain patch version or upwards.
+Fixating on patch versions might get too restrictive, which is not optimal for API versioning, but also in some cases consumers might need to ensure some fix is on the API version they use.